protocol/research-website/content/posts/202009-brief-history-internet/index.md

 >Economist: That’s what I said.

-To gain a better understanding of the difference between routing money and routing packets, let’s examine two Internet features, **Quality of Service (QoS)** and **Multicast**.
-Both QoS and Multicast failed to reach mainstream adoption because they routed money poorly, even though they routed information well.
+To gain a better understanding of the difference between routing money and routing packets, let’s examine two Internet features, **Quality of Service (QoS)** and **multicast**.
+Both QoS and multicast failed to reach mainstream adoption because they routed money poorly, even though they routed information well.

 **Quality of Service** is a simple concept.
 It’s essentially priority mail for the Internet.
 Unfortunately, the model of the commercial Internet directly conflicts with a well-implemented QoS functionality.